madvadi/madvadi.github.io/README.md

 6. **Compute the GCI Error:** Finally, calculate the fine- and medium-grid GCI error by applying a safety factor ($$F_s$$), which is typically set to 1.25 for a rigorous three-grid study:
    $$GCI_{fine} = \frac{F_s \cdot \epsilon_{21}}{r_{21}^p - 1}$$

 > **Note:** The resulting percentage represents your numerical uncertainty band.
 It quantifies how close your fine-grid solution is to the theoretical, asymptotic "grid-independent" solution.
+(Roache, 2009)

 ## Lid-cavity Demonstration